OctopusSolutionsEngineering/OctopusCopilot/README.md

 This creates a service account, team, and user role called `Copilot`.
 The role includes permissions to view Octopus resources, but not to modify them.

-# Azure Function outbound IPs

-The list of outbound IP addresses for the functions that make up this extension can be found in [outboundips.txt](outboundips.txt).
-These IP addresses must be placed into an allowlist for any Octopus instance the extension will interact with.

-Note that Octopus cloud instances do not need to take any additional action to grant the extension access.

 # Test web site

 The primary interface for this agent is via the GitHub Copilot chat.
 This requires individual users to be invited to